Farmette at Denver JDS

-The Wabash Farmette at Denver JDS is a true community partnership.
+The Farmette at Denver JDS is a true community partnership.
 Current partners include:

 Denver Jewish Day School

-For more information about The Wabash Farmette or how you can support this important initiative, please contact Pallas Quist at 720-254-0518 or email@example.com.
+For more information about the Farmette or how you can support this important initiative, please contact Farmette Manager, Alix Kivlin at firstname.lastname@example.org.

 And the earth brought forth grass, seed yielding herbs of all kinds, and tree bearing fruit, in which its seed is found, according to its kind; and God saw that it was good.